-While the default option in Windows is to periodically clear the Recycle Bin Files every 30 days, it also possible to prevent the Files in Recycle Bin from being automatically deleted by the computer.
+While the default setting in Windows is to clear the Recycle Bin every 30 days, it possible to prevent Files in the Recycle Bin from being automatically deleted by the computer.

-When you prevent the computer from automatically clearing the Recycle Bin, the deleted Files will remain available in the Recycle Bin, until they are manually deleted by you.
+When you prevent the computer from automatically clearing the Recycle Bin, deleted Files will remain available in the Recycle Bin, until they are manually deleted by the user.

-The advantage of this setup is that it eliminates the possibility of mistakenly deleted files from being cleared by the system, which increases your chances of recovering deleted files.
+The advantage of this setup is that it eliminates the possibility of accidentally or mistakenly deleted files from being cleared by the system, which increases your chances of recovering deleted files.

 Prevent Recycle Bin Files from Being Deleted